Board of Directors

 The 2025-2026 MEDA Board of Directors

 Tammi earned a bachelor’s degree in marketing from Alabama State University and an MBA from the University of Baltimore.
-She takes great pride in her daughter, Sydney, who graduated from the Navy’s Nuclear Propulsion Program.
+She takes great pride in her daughter, Sydney, who’s a nuclear engineer serving on a guided missile submarine.
 Go Navy!

 Ms. Beaver has served as the Carroll County Deputy Director of Economic Development since 2001.
 Prior to that Ms. Beaver held several Carroll County workforce development roles serving Carroll County businesses and citizens for a total of 27 years.